ColOfAbRiX/python-autolibs/README.md

 ## Python Automation Library

-Utilities for a structure automation project including tools to work with Ansible, Terraform and Packer.
+Utilities and wrappers for Ansible, Terraform and Packer

 ### Scripts